 When data collisions occur (due to the nature of asynchronous replication), they are automatically resolved by a predetermined algorithm, which looks at a request’s record contents and applies the request with the most recent update timestamp (the other change loses and is logged to a reject log for record).

 Note: HPE Shadowbase software supports other data collision resolution algorithms such as choosing the highest or lowest value of a specified field, or choosing the earlier update, depending on the underlying application’s need.

-- Improves the processor’s BC architecture – enables efficient utilization of server capacity, and improves system scaling by integrating with multiple geographically-dispersed fraud detection systems
+- Improves the processor’s BC architecture – upgrades the application availability to a continuous availability architecture, enables efficient utilization of server capacity, and improves system scaling by integrating with multiple geographically-dispersed fraud detection systems

 - Incoming requests are load-balanced by assigning them to a server with the least workload